google/xls/docs_src/fuzzer.md

   opt sample.ll --O2 | lli
 ```

+The LLVM IR can also compiled to an object file using `llc` and driven using a
+C/C++ test harness.
+The directory `xls/fuzzer/debug` includes a script and
+example demonstrating how to run JIT-generated LLVM IR in this manner.

 ##### Running LLVM code generation

 If the bug occurs during LLVM code generation (lowering of LLVM IR to object